ppy/osu-wiki/wiki/osu!supporter/en.md

 ![](img/chat.png "A person with osu!supporter in the chat")
 :::

-The supporters' usernames appear gold for the rest of the [chat](/wiki/Client/Interface/Chat_console) users.
+Usernames of active supporters appear bright yellow in [chat](/wiki/Client/Interface/Chat_console) for other users.

 ### Editable profile section

 Supporters receive a new profile section titled `me!`, often referred to as a userpage.
 The userpage serves as a personal editable space, where text is formatted using [BBCode](/wiki/BBCode).
-This feature is permanent and stays after the osu!supporter wears out.
+This feature is permanent and stays editable even after osu!supporter wears out.

 The `me!` section may be a good place for:

-- Banners, collabs, and infographics to spice up the profile;
+- Banners, collabs, and infographics to spice up the profile
-- A few paragraphs or items providing insights into a player's life;
+- A few paragraphs or items providing insights into a player's life
-- A showcase of favourite maps, mappers, or anything else they consider important.
+- A showcase of favourite maps, mappers, or anything else they consider important

 ### Profile cover

-It is possible for an osu! supporter to further customize their profile by setting up a cover image:
+Supporters can further customise their profile by setting a cover image:

 - Press the pencil icon in the lower right corner of the cover placeholder.
 - Select a new cover from a few predefined options, or upload your own image (its dimensions should be 2400x640).